2013 Serena Williams tennis season: Sony Open Tennis

 Playing in her first tournament as the world no. 1 at the Sony Open Tennis as the top seed she received a bye into the second round where she faced Italian Flavia Pennetta.
 Williams took the first set with a loss of one game; she come back from triple break point down twice and she was 2/10 in break point opportunities.
 The second set was won by Williams by the same score.
 Williams then took on Ayumi Morita, Morita took the first 3 games of the match, but Williams pegged back taking the next 7 games, Williams then broke Morita in the sixth game of the second set to take the match.
-In the fourth round, she faced Slovakian Dominika Cibulková, the match started with 2 breaks, Cibulková then took the next seven games from the fourth game, to take a set and break lead.
+In the fourth round, she faced Slovak Dominika Cibulková, the match started with 2 breaks, Cibulková then took the next seven games from the fourth game, to take a set and break lead.
 Williams then took the next six games from, in the process winning the second set.
 Williams then completed her comeback, winning the third by 2.
 Williams ended with 40–41 winners-unforced errors to her opponents 12–19 ratio.
 In the quarterfinals, Williams faced Li Na.
 Williams took the first set breaking Li in the sixth game of the match.
 In the second set Williams took a break lead but Li took the next five games and had a set point on the Williams serve, Williams saved the set point and took the next four games to force a tie-break, that went to Williams.
 In the semifinals, she faced fourth seed and defending champion Agnieszka Radwańska.
 Williams took the first set without dropping a game.
 In the second set Williams broke Radwańska in the third game to finally take the set and the match.
 She hit 40 winners and 21 unforced errors to Radwańska's 6 winners and 12 unforced errors.
 Williams made 12 aces including 5 in the third game of the second set.
 In the final Williams faced Maria Sharapova.
 Sharapova got the decisive break in the ninth game and serve the set out.
 This ended the 13 straight sets Williams had won over Sharapova and the first she had lost in 5 years.
 In the second set, Williams won the first two games before Sharapova reeled off three straight games herself.
 Being a break down Williams reeled off 10 straight games to win the match.
 Williams had a 34–29 winners-to-unforced errors ratio to Sharapova's 14–25.
 This win gave Williams the most titles at the tournament at six and most wins at the event at 61 and is tied with Agassi in both accolades.
 This win also meant that Williams has beaten Sharapova 11 straight times.